 Being in debt is never fun.
 In fact, it can be downright stressful!
-But with rising rent prices and student loans, debt is a reality for most people.
-In fact, the average American has around $38,000 in personal debt, and they’re digging themselves into a deeper hole each year.
+But with rising rent prices and student loans, debt stress is a reality for most people.
+In fact, the average American has around $90,460 in debt.

-If you carry debt, you know the weight isn’t a physical burden—it’s a mental and emotional one.
-See how debt stress manifests itself in real life and what to do about each one:
+If you’re carrying debt, you know the weight isn’t a physical burden—it’s a mental and emotional one.

 We all know the old saying “money can’t buy happiness,” but financial security at least helps you sleep a little bit better at night.
-When you find yourself in a situation where money is tight, there’s a constant pressure and even guilt for letting it happen in the first place.
+When you find yourself in a situation where money is tight and credit card balances are increasing, there’s a constant pressure and even guilt for letting it happen in the first place.
+Financial stress is no joke.

 What it looks like: Every time you indulge yourself, you end up with a serious case of guilt and regret.
 You can’t stop beating yourself up for every single thing you spend money on that’s not debt payoff.